StriveMath/p5.learn.js/README.md

 ```js
 coordinateMode(mode);
 ```
 Sets the coordinate mode to TOP_LEFT or BOTTOM_LEFT.
 Coordinate mode is set to TOP_LEFT by default.
-BOTTOM_LEFT mode mimicking the standard mathematical setup where coordinate (0,0) is in the bottom left and the y-axis moves upwards ([example](https://github.com/StriveMath/p5.teach.js/blob/main/examples/tickAxes/sketch.js)).
+BOTTOM_LEFT mode mimicks the standard mathematical setup where coordinate (0,0) is in the bottom left and the y-axis moves upwards ([example](https://github.com/StriveMath/p5.teach.js/blob/main/examples/tickAxes/sketch.js)).

 | Argument      | Description               | Value                   | Default                 |
 | ------------- | ------------------------- | ----------------------- | ----------------------- |